webappsforengineers/wa4e-v2/README.md

 - Navigate to localhost:8000/src/index.html in the browser and you should see the WebAppsForEngineers homepage.
 - To run the tests use `npm run test`
 - To lint the code use `npm run lint`
-- To build the code that is served by github pages run `npm run build`
+- To build the website that is served by github pages run `npm run build`, then add, commit and push all the new files in the dist folder (be sure to also delete all old dist files).